bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 ## Task 1: Set Up The Project With Git

-* [ ] Fork the project into your GitHub user account
+* [ x ] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [ x ] Clone the forked project into a directory on your machine
-* [ ] You are now ready to build this project with your preferred IDE
+* [ x ] You are now ready to build this project with your preferred IDE

 ## Task 2: Comprehension Questions
 Answer the following questions to the best of your ability.
 You can exercise your Googling skills and use training kit.
 Open up the [Answers.md](Answers.md) file and record your responses there.
+[ x ]
 1. Describe the biggest difference between `.forEach` & `.map`.
 2. What is the difference between a function and a method?
 3. What is closure?